tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/Activities/03-Stu_GregariousAggregates/README.md

 5. What is the count of payments for each customer?

+6. How many customers has each staff serviced?

 ## Hint

 Consult the Postgres documentation on [aggregate functions](https://www.postgresql.org/docs/9.5/functions-aggregate.html) for a summary of the available functions.